Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-The input schema has one required parameter 'id' (string) with 0% schema description coverage.
-The tool description does not explain the parameter, relying on the name alone.
-Since it's a single obvious parameter, the impact is moderate, but the description fails to add semantic value.
+The input schema has one required parameter 'id' with 0% schema description coverage.
+The description does not further explain the parameter, but since it is a simple string identifier and the tool name implies what it represents, the meaning is clear.
+A higher score would require explicit mention of the parameter.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.